alite/vjlxnr/README.md

 ## What it does …

 It moves and zooms an image according to the audio level which is grabbed at periodic intervals or by a given threshold.
-Optional a second image layer can be switched on, which moves independently from the other image.
+Optional a second image layer can be switched on, which moves independently of the other image layer.
 The resulting image is calculated by multiplicating the pixel values.
 The resulting image also can be faded in and out or be modified by a color filter.
 The design of this VJing tool is focussed on being mostly programmable/automatable.
 This way a musician can integrate video effects into performance without the need of taking hands off his music intrument.